arcanite24/hypertrainer-flux-runpod-worker/README.md

 {
-    "config": "..." # A bas64 encode YAML with the ai-toolkit config "dataset_url": "..." # The URL pointing to the dataset, it should be a .zip file containing the images and captions "task_id": "..." # An id that represents the task, used to identify each task via webhook and to store the output }
+    "config": "..." # A bas64 encode YAML with the ai-toolkit config "dataset_url": "..." # The URL pointing to the dataset, it should be a .zip file containing the images and captions "job_id": "..." # An id that represents the task, used to identify each task via webhook and to store the output "webhook_url": "..." # An optional webhook URL to send notifications to }
 ```